 Whilst enjoying the house sit, we planned to take a road trip to some natural hot springs.
 Neighbours had recommended Felda in a little known town of Perak.
 Here we relaxed in the soothing hot spring which was big enough to take a school of young muslim girls along with us.
 We then moved over to cool off in the fun pool – slides and waterfalls – again plenty of room for all.
 One thing we wanted to try was boiling eggs in the natural earth.
 A small 90 degrees pool of water in the earth provided the perfect nest for our eggs and they were delicious.

 All in all our experience in Malaysia was a beautiful one.
+For more information on the country see The Rough Guide to Malaysia or Lonely Planet Malaysia.
 From PD we flew to Kuching in Borneo – more to follow on that journey in a later blog.